 Some sleeping bags break temperatures down into upper limit, comfort, lower limit and extreme.
 The upper limit is the temperature that an “average person” would be comfortable without sweating.
 This means if it’s warmer than this temperature, the bag will feel too hot.

 The comfort level is the temperature at which an “average person” can expect to sleep comfortably.
 This typically means you’ll be able to have the bag zipped up without feeling too hot or too cold.
-Again, the “average person” and your comfort level might not match up.
+Again, the “average person” and the comfort level might not match up.

 This is the temperature that an “average person” can sleep for eight hours curled up without waking.
 We’ve found that this limit is often stretched-and most people wouldn’t feel happy with having to sleep at this temperature rating.
 You can typically ignore this.